adityapk00/zqw-docs/docs/setting-up-build-env.md

 ## Windows

-Even though zec-qt-wallet for Windows is cross-compiled on Linux, we still need a Windows machine to build the installer.
+Even though ZecWallet for Windows is cross-compiled on Linux, we still need a Windows machine to build the installer.
 The Windows installer is built using WiX toolset.
 Install WiX toolset 3.11.1 from [here](http://wixtoolset.org/releases/).
 After installation, add the directory to the system path (both `candle.exe` and `light.exe` are runnable)

 To build the installer, in Powershell, run: